flaturtha/CharlieChan/_short-stories/grilled.md

 twisted and contorted into a grimace of abject fear.
 Tears welled up in his eyes.
 Would this torture never end?

-“I didn't murder my father,’’ whined Van Sandt.
+“I didn't murder my father," whined Van Sandt.
 “The gun was stolen from my room by the murderer.
 I hadn't—"

 There was a resounding crack, of the impact of flesh against flesh, as